NatLabRockies/AdaptiveComputing/README.md

 **Recommended learning path**: Start with `examples/hero/` to understand the basics, then explore `examples/hero_HPC_managers/` for production deployment.

 ## Developer instructions

+## License

+This project is licensed under the BSD-3-Clause license (BDS-3).
+See LICENSE.txt for details.

 ### Testing